smarc-project/smarc2/behaviours/wasp_bt/README.md

 ## Dependencies
 The proper functioning of this setup depends on the following packages:
 - `str_json_mqtt_bridge` (inside utilities)
-- `smarc2_msgs` (inside messages, mainly used for common topic definitions for smarc vehicles)
+- `smarc_msgs` (inside messages, mainly used for common topic definitions for smarc vehicles)

 ## ROS Topics Needed
-- Everything under `/robot_name/smarc2/` namespace, which is the main namespace for vehicle-agnostic topics.
+- Everything under `/robot_name/smarc/` namespace, which is the main namespace for vehicle-agnostic topics.
 - Action Servers need to publish their "heartbeat" to the WARA_PS_ACTION_SERVER_HB_TOPIC for the tasks to show up as available on the MQTT agent.

 **NOTE:** The WARA-PS agent will only report data to the MQTT broker if the SMaRC topics are being published by the vehicle.
 So remember to make a publisher that fills out the SMaRC topics.